 Some keyboards, like the Logitech G Pro desktop keyboard, will actually have a dedicated button that you can press to toggle the keyboard light on or off.
 In the case of the Logitech G Pro, you'll want to look for a button stamped with a sun icon with rays in the upper-right corner of the keyboard.
 Some laptops also have a dedicated backlight key, though the icon on it can vary wildly.

-For many Windows laptops, you might need to press a Function key (F1-F12) to turn on your keyboard’s backlighting.
+For many Windows laptops, you might need to press a Function key (F1 to F12) to turn on your keyboard's backlighting.
 If this is the case, which Function key it is will likely depend on the brand and model of your laptop.

-For example, Dell notebook PCs have at least three possible key options: F6, F10, or the right arrow key.
+For example, Dell notebook PCs have at least three possible key options: F6, F10, or the right-arrow key.
 In some cases, F5 is also possible.
 From these options, you should be able to tell which one controls the backlighting by seeing which one has the Illumination icon (which looks like a half-sun with rays) stamped on it.
-If you don’t see this icon at all, your Dell PC doesn’t have keyboard backlighting.
+If you don't see this icon at all, your Dell PC doesn't have keyboard backlighting.
 But if you do see the icon, press the Function key that has it.
 (You may need to press it in conjunction with the Fn key.)
-Pressing that key combination — Fn + [Function Key] — should allow you to cycle through various brightness level options for your Dell PC’s keyboard, so keep pressing it until you reach your desired brightness level or until you turn it off.
+Pressing that key combination -- Fn + the function key -- should allow you to cycle through various brightness level options for your Dell PC's keyboard, so keep pressing it until you reach your desired brightness level or until you turn it off.

-HP notebook computers work similarly to Dell laptops: You’ll need to press an assigned Function key (which could be F5 or F4 or F11) with or without pressing the Fn key as well.
+HP notebook computers work similarly to Dell laptops: You'll need to press an assigned Function key (which could be F5, F4, or F11) with or without pressing the Fn key as well.
 You may need to press it multiple times to adjust the brightness or turn it off.
 There should also be a backlight icon stamped on the assigned Function key for your HP notebook that looks like a row of three dots with rays coming out of the first dot.

 The main thing, though, is that if you don't know the keyboard shortcut or Function key assigned to your keyboard's backlighting feature, you should look it up in your PC's manufacturer's support site or manual to find out.